cmnemoi/cmnemoi/README.md

 * MySQL database hosted on a AWS RDS DB instance
 * Nice looking charts automatically generated from data and user entries
 * Web app with Streamlit
-* Quality "CI" pipeline with Github Actions (lint with Ruff, test with Pytest)
+* Quality "CI" pipeline with git hooks and Github Actions (lint with Ruff, test with Pytest)

 <!---